cass-community/cass-community.github.io/_impacts/README.md

 * When mentioning products included in the CASS software product catalog, the mention in the body text should use the include function shown below to create a link to the entry in the software catalog and the package name should be included in the `software_mentioned` list in the frontmatter of the highlight.
 In both cases, the name of the software product must exactly match the name used in the software catalog, including capitalization.
 * Ideally, the `sofware_mentioned` list should be in the same order that the products are named in the body.
 * Mentions of software products *not* included in the CASS software product catalog should generally be minimized.
 Where present, they should *not* be bolded.
 Nor should they be linked, unless there is a strong reason.
 * It is ***extremely*** important that the `software_mentioned` frontmatter be consistent with the actual software mentions in the body text.
-The `software_mentioned` data is used to create a list of relevant Impact stories in the product pages of the software catalog.
+The `software_mentioned` data is used to create the list of CASS members involved in a highlight, as well as a list of relevant Impact stories in the product pages of the software catalog.
 The include file will display inline error messages where product names to not match the catalog or are not present in `software_mentioned`.
 But there is no check to confirm that everything in `software_mentioned` is linked in the body text.

 ```
 {% include sw-link-mention.html product="ADIOS" %}